Frequently Asked Questions

 How does the assessment affect my tax bills?
 Your school district and other tax districts set annual budgets.
 The tax revenue required is divided by the assessed value of all property in the district to determine the tax rate.
 In most districts separate rates are determined for each class of property.
 The tax receiver multiplies the rates for the districts in which your property is located by the assessed value of your property to determine your bills for school and general taxes.

 Will I get a notice of the new assessment by mail?
-You may receive a notice in some years from The Department of Assessment.
+You may receive a notice from The Department of Assessment.
 But failure to receive a notice does not extend your time to file an appeal.

 Can the Department of Assessment make any changes to the tentative assessment after January?
-Yes, for limited purposes.
-Before the roll becomes final in the following year, the Department of Assessment may petition ARC to increase or decrease the total assessment or taxable assessment or change the property's tax class if there are changes in eligibility for exemptions or construction, expansion or destruction of improvements.
-Any increase due to new improvements will appear on next year's January roll.
-Changes in exemptions may appear then or on the April final roll.
-How else may the tentative assessment change?
-If you file an appeal, the Assessment Review Commission may reduce your assessment.
+Yes, for limited purposes only.
+Before the roll becomes final in the following year, the Department of Assessment may petition ARC to increase or decrease the total assessment or taxable assessment or change the property's tax class if there are clerical errors or errors of essential facts.

 I received a reduction from the Assessment Review Commission last year, why did the assessment go back up?
 The Department of Assessment receives notice of all reductions granted by the Assessment Review Commission as they are made and considers them when it establishes its values for following years.
-However, the Department of Assessment is required to make an independent determination as part of its annual revaluation of all property; must bring values up to date with the current market and apply a consistent methodology that treats like properties alike.
+However, the Department of Assessment is required to make an independent determination as part of its annual revaluation of all property.

 Why did I get a new assessment before I received a determination on an appeal filed last year?
-The Department of Assessment is required to revalue all property at the same time even if there is a pending appeal.
+The Department of Assessment is required to value all property at the same time even if there is a pending appeal.
 The assessment review process takes a full year to review all of the appeals and overlaps with the legal deadline for publishing the new assessments.
-If you disagree with the new assessment as well, you should file an appeal by March 2, 2020 even if you have not received a determination from the Assessment Review Commission on an application you filed last year.
+If you disagree with the new assessment, you should file an appeal by March 1, 2024, even if you have not received a determination from the Assessment Review Commission on an application you filed last year.

 - Your property is not designated as a Class 1 property.